 As with many alternative healthcare practices, scientific research does not fully back up these techniques.
 People with psoriatic foot pain should consult a doctor before trying any of these remedies.

 The feet are among the areas most often affected by PsA.
-The condition can cause inflammation, swelling, and pain in the foot and ankle joints, and this can limit a person’s movements.
+The condition can cause:

-PsA is a chronic, progressive condition, and there is currently no cure for it.
-However, the wide range of treatments available can help relieve pain and inflammation and prevent permanent damage to the joints for most people.
+PsA is a chronic, progressive condition, and there is currently no cure.
+However, the wide range of treatments available can help relieve pain and inflammation and prevent permanent joint damage for most people.